-So you have a great idea for a killer app, web interface, awesome game, or money making tech—you just don’t know how to make it happen.
+So you have a great idea for a killer app, web interface, awesome game, or money-making tech—you just don’t know how to make it happen.
 With so many freelance coders out in the world, it seems like the easiest thing to do is to just contract someone else to make your vision a reality.
+According to the U.S. Bureau of Labor Statistics, employment in computer and information technology occupations is projected to grow 13% from 2020 to 2030.
 So why would you choose to learn to code yourself?

 Ease of communication

 If you’re unfamiliar with the ins and outs of coding, and not accustomed to talking in the language of software engineers, trying to talk about how you want your application to work is complicated.
 You’ll say things that get misunderstood just because you’re not speaking the same language.